trilogi77/OwlVigilance/README.md

 ### New channels

 You should create 2 new text channels in your server:
-* OwlSetup
+* owlsetup
-* OwlLogs
+* owllogs

 The first one is compulsory for having the bot with complete functionality, the second one is only needed for having the information of the executions from the bot.

-Make sure that the channel OwlSetup is only accesible by the bot, by you and only by really trusted persons (preferably only you)
+Make sure that the channel owlsetup is only accesible by the bot, by you and only by really trusted persons (preferably only you)

 ### API keys